duo-testautomation/the-great-escape/cypress/solution-puzzle2.md

 [Back](../03.%20puzzle2.md)

 ### Solution using Cypress Puzzle number 2
-Using cypress I have chosen to make a json file for each of the three possibilities and put them in the fixtures folder.
+Using cypress I have chosen to make a json file for each of the three possibilities and put them in the 'fixtures' folder.
 So I have 3 jsons and named them:

 - alphabetic.json
 - construction.json